 What followed was what many of the survivors considered ”72 hours of hell and death.”
 Though the 1,500 strong rebels went in on the offensive, the United States refused to send air support and the rebels were soon beaten back.
 One by one Goofy watched each one of his men fall to a hail of bullets.

 By the end of the third day only two members of M.o.M had survived: Goofy and Percy (Pete).
-This point is believed by many histrians to be a turning point in Goofy’s life, as his hatred of the American Government is thought to have begun here.
+This point is believed by many historians to be a turning point in Goofy’s life, and most likely the beginnings of his hatred for the American Government.

 President Kennedy negotiated the release of the last few survivors and Goofy returned to the U.S, his soul destroyed, but his reputation intact.
 Goofy spent the next two years publicly speaking out against President Kennedy; even going as far as to say:

 ”Though I am not a communist, I believe even those Godless men would treat those who sacrifice their lives for their country with more respect.”